AmericanPresidentJimmyCarter/yasd-discord-bot/manual/README.md

 - `-g <guild_id>` or `--guild <guild_id>`: Discord guild/server ID to send your slash commands to.
 If not specified, it may take up to an hour for your slash commands to show up.

 - `--hours-on-server-to-use <hours>`: The number of hours a user must have been on the server to use the bot.

+- `--max-image-size <pixels>`: The maximum image size in pixels.
+The default is 768.
+Adjust this based on the amount of memory you have for your video cards.

 - `--max-queue <integer>`: The maximum number of concurrent requests allowed when the `--allow-queue` option is turned on (default is 9999).